SimonYamazaki/02456-Speech-recognition-with-Augmented-Hearing/README.md

 file_name_split: refers to transcription files where the splitting token "//" was inserted to show where individual 10-30 second audio files transcriptions.

-file_name_half_split: refers to transcription files similar to file_name_split however with half the audio files.
+file_name_half_split: refers to transcription files similar to file_name_split however with half the audio files (and the total amount of words spoken in therefore also halved).